A pedestrian's guide to the topological phases of free fermions: Free fermion SPTs with charge conservation symmetry

 From this definition of $\mathcal{H}(k)$, we see that longer range hoppings, meaning a non-zero $\mathcal{H}_{(R,a),(0,b)}$ for larger values of $|R|$, correspond to more rapid oscillations $e^{-\mathrm{i} k R}$ in momentum.
 Locality guarantees that the amplitude of these oscillations decays fast enough to result in a $\mathcal{H}(k)$ that's a smooth function of $k$.
 This condition will turn out to be important in stabilising 1D SPT phases.

 Diagonalising the $M \times M$ \emph{Bloch Hamiltonian} $\mathcal{H}(k)$ at every momentum $k$ returns a band structure of single-particle energies $\epsilon_\mu(k)$, $\mu = 1 \dots M$, that continuously disperse with momentum $k$ in the Brillouin zone.
+See Fig.~\ref{fig:band structure} for an example.
 The many-body ground state of $H$, as defined in Eq.~\eqref{eq: naive U1 ground state}, is then formed by occupying all single-particle eigenstates where $\epsilon_\mu(k) < 0$ is negative, at all momenta $k$.
 This ground state is gapped as long as no band crosses zero energy.

+\begin{marginfigure} {Example of a 1D band structure for a model with two sites in the unit cell (Fig.~\ref{fig:unit cell}).
+There is a gap at every crystal momentum $k$, implying an insulator.
+Note that the band structure is periodic, \emph{i.e.}, $k = -\pi$ and $\pi$ denotes the same momentum.} \end{marginfigure}

 Since `zero energy' is an arbitrary concept, we should really define the ground state simply as occupying \emph{all} states in, say, the $m$ lowest energy bands, $\mu = 1 \dots m$.
 As long as these bands are separated from the rest of the band structure by a gap at every momentum $k$, we can smoothly deform this band structure to agree also with the previous definition.